innobead/huber/README.md

 1. Add a new package module in `src/generator/src/pkg`
 2. Update the added package in `src/generator/src/build.rs`
-3. `make build` to see if the new package manifest generated in `generated/packages` and `generated/index.yaml` updated accordingly
+3. `make generate` w/ your `GITHUB_TOKEN` to check if the new package manifest generated in `generated/packages` and `generated/index.yaml` updated accordingly
 4. Fire a PR to make it accept

 # Notes